Coty Schock Out for Hangtown Motocross Classic with Wrist Injury - Racer X

 June 3, 2026, 12:30pm

-Unfortunately, Coty Schock suffered a mid-week practice crash that will him out for the Hangtown Motocross Classic this weekend.
+Unfortunately, Coty Schock suffered a mid-week practice crash that will keep him out for the Hangtown Motocross Classic this weekend.

 Schock finished 16-22 for 20th overall at the Pro Motocross opener but had a practice crash on Tuesday that resulted in a wrist injury.